-April showers may bring May flowers, but it also brings Occupational Therapy Month!
-Every year during the month of April people all over the United States celebrate National Occupational Therapy Month.
-During this month the American Occupational Therapy Association (AOTA) wants to spread awareness about the importance of the Occupational Therapy profession.
+Occupational Therapists and their assistants are part of a vitally important profession that helps people of all ages be able to do the things they want to do using everyday activities.
+Every year throughout the month of April, we celebrate all the great work occupational therapists have done with National Occupational Therapy Month.
+During this month, the American Occupational Therapy Association (AOTA) wants to spread awareness about the importance of the Occupational Therapy profession.

-For those of you who are not aware, Occupational Therapy is a form of therapy for those recovering from physical or mental illness.
-Once a patient is evaluated, a plan of care for rehabilitation is created.
-Within this therapy patients are rehabilitated through activities that simulate everyday activities.
+Occupational therapy is a form of therapy for those recovering from physical or mental illness.
+Before any therapeutic activities are administered, an occupational therapist has the patient evaluated.
+After the patient is fully evaluated, the therapist can then form plan of care and rehabilitation.
+During this plan, patients are rehabilitated through activities that simulate everyday activities.
 For example, a patient may be told to twist a tool through hand putty to simulate turning a key.
 Each activity is specifically designed to help patients live their lives to their fullest ability regardless of disability, injury, or illness.

 For more information on Occupational Therapy Month, click here.